Advocacy and Government Relations

 - 2017 QP Sponsors, Donors & Co-op Suppliers

 The Regulatory Affairs Committee - a broad, sector-based group of co-op, sector and legal experts - meets (as needed) to address desired changes in co-op legislation and regulations.
 Quarterly meetings are held with FSCO and other government agencies to promote the co-operative sector’s common regulatory aims.
-For more information/ detail visit the “Regulations” page.
+For more information/details, visit the “Regulations” page.

 Jointly with CCO, our francophone counterpart, On Co-op facilitates a sector-wide Government Relations Committee.
 The Committee works with policy advisors, elected officials and government staff to to raise awareness of co-operative issues, barriers, challenges and opportunities.
-In late 2015, the Committee facilitated the first-ever non-partisan, All-party Co-op Caucus at Queen's Park.
-Meetings of the caucus are held approximately every two months while the House is sitting.
+In late 2015, the Committee facilitated the first-ever non-partisan, all-party Co-op Caucus at Queen's Park.
+Meetings of the Caucus are held approximately every two months while the House is sitting.

 SELF-ADVOCATE REGIONALLY (OR AS A SECTOR)

 You know your industry best!
 We have created tools for the sector to do their own grassroots co-op advocacy, and to help us raise the profile of co-ops provincially!

 There are a variety of resources on our “Advocacy Tools” page that provides co-op advocates with promotional materials and guidance they can use for meeting with government.
 We also highly suggest getting involved in your local/ Regional Co-op Network, or a sector-specific co-operative network, and advocate together as a group.

 Contact Peter Cameron (see below) to find networks near you.
 On Co-op also cultivates new networks via our Roundtables and Regional Conferences.
 These connections, as well as your status as a constituent, will increase the efficiency and effectiveness of your advocacy efforts!